 What a first day rush at the Africa Games Chess events!
 No player left day one of the rapid event with a perfect score and that is one huge plus for Africa Chess, which shows that the players are stepping up and giving a fight rather than taking the blows as they come.

-With a number of teams still acclimatizing themselves with the beauty and ambience, as well as the organizational prowess accrued by FIDE for the event, nine (9) teams claimed full game points of (4-0) from their respective opponents, as the first round kicked off, with only Malawi holding off Nigeria to a 1-3 loss, as the female players showed tactical awareness to secure victory for the Nigerians.
+With a number of teams still acclimatizing themselves with the beauty and ambiance, as well as the organizational prowess accrued by FIDE for the event, nine (9) teams claimed full game points of (4-0) from their respective opponents, as the first round kicked off, with only Malawi holding off Nigeria to a 1-3 loss, as the female players showed tactical awareness to secure victory for the Nigerians.

 Egypt, Morocco, Algeria, Zambia, Angola, Tunisia, Zimbabwe, Botswana and Kenya, all secured comfortable 4-0 victories over their respective opponents as the games began, and it was a fight from the get go.

 Round 2 was only able to produce one perfect win as Sao Tome and Principe handed Central African Republic another 4-0 thumping to lift their spirit from the earlier drubbing they got from Angola.
-However, the winners faced themselves and the top board produced the first test for GM Amin Bassem, who was unable to find a way past the young Angolan IM David Silva, as both players agreed to a hard fought draw, which gave Angola their only point against the Egyptian chess lords.
+However, the winners faced themselves and the top board produced the first test for GM Amin Bassem, who was unable to find a way past the young Angolan IM David Silva, as both players agreed to a hard-fought draw, which gave Angola their only point against the Egyptian chess lords.
 Egypt eventually won on the remaining three (3) boards and claimed an emphatic 3.5-0.5 win over their opponents.

 It was a battle of wits on board 2, as young IM Zaibi Amir of Tunisia claimed the scalp of GM Hamdouchi Hicham on board 1, a feat he would have loved to achieve at the Africa Individual Chess Championship in Tunisia, but could not because he did not meet any grandmaster.
 IM Tissir of Morocco returned the favor on board 2 by defeating IM Boudriga and the ladies also shared the spoils as the two (2) teams played out to a stalemate 2-2.